Saturday, February 3, 2024

 and immediately loping up the driveway

-big Bilbo adopts me.
+Bilbo adopts me.

-Bilbo sleeps on a folded furniture blanket.
+The big guy sleeps on a furniture blanket,

-with watchful glare until handshake, then sniffs
+glowers until handshake, then sniffs

 those same fingers to store in his file.